ktmeaton/balcony-garden/_posts/2022-05-28-planting-day.md

 | EDMONTON CITY CENTRE A, AB | 2198'    | May 15            | Sep 16           | 123 days       |

 I am 13 days behind schedule, so we might be cutting it close for harvesting some of the root vegetables.

-## Tech Notes

- I shot everything in 4k on my [iPad Mini 6](https://www.apple.com/ca/shop/buy-ipad/ipad-mini) and the photos are gorgeous!
-I knew I had to downsize them for my posts, so I initially tried 2000 px and then 720 px.
-Load times were still annoyingly slow, so I got some ideas from [an article on best image sizes for mobile sites](https://www.fosterwebmarketing.com/blog/the-best-image-size-for-desktop-and-mobile-websites.cfm).
-I wound up going with a horizontal resolution of 1440 px for full-size images that are meant to stretch across the whole screen.
-For a 2 column layout (<a href="#troughs">Trough Planters</a>), each image is 720 px and for a 4 column layout (<a href="#balcony">Balcony Planters</a>), each image is 360 px.
-The feature image (1440 px) still loads really slowly, so I'll have to think about that more.

-This is my first major project using the software [Affinity Designer](https://affinity.serif.com/en-gb/designer/).
-While I was a student, I took advantage of Adobe's
-Up until recently, I had been using Adobe [Photoshop](https://www.adobe.com/ca/products/photoshop.html) and [Illustrator](https://www.adobe.com/ca/products/illustrator.html) for all my graphic design projects.
-However, now that I'm not a student, I can't justify the license costs anymore.
-I was recently recommended [Affinity Photo](https://affinity.serif.com/en-gb/designer/) and [Affinity Designer](https://affinity.serif.com/en-gb/designer/) as affordable Adobe replacements and this is my first major project using them.
-So far, I'm 100% satisfied with Designer, which is what I used for all the photos in this post:

-{% include aligner.html images="2022-05-28/2022-05-28_affinity-screenshot.png," column=1 %}

 ## Upcoming